How Much Does It Cost To Install A Wood Fence?

-An average 6-foot tall wood fence costs about $2,755 to install, with most homeowners paying between $1,711 and $3,290.
-Depending on the type of wood you select, prices range from $12 to $27 per linear foot for both labor and materials.
-The total cost varies depending on fence materials, size, design, and labor expenses.
+An average 6-foot tall wood fence costs $2,755 to install, with most homeowners paying between $1,711 and $3,290.
+Depending on the type of wood, prices range from $12 to $27 per linear foot for both labor and materials.
+The total cost varies based on materials, size, design, and labor expenses.

 |National Average Cost||$2,755|

 |Average Range||$1,711 to $3,290|

 Installing a wood fence increases privacy, security, and curb appeal.
 Wood fences also provide boundaries that prevent children from wandering and pets from leaving the safety of home, and an attractive wood fence can increase your property’s value.

 - Western Red Cedar